Transgression (1931 film): Plot

 After Maury leaves for England, Elsie heads to Arturo's.
 Once there, Arturo begins an all-assault to sexually seduce her.
-In this, he is abetted by his servant, Serafin (John St. Polis).
+In this, he is abetted by his servant, Serafin.
 As she weakens, before she will fully succumb, her conscious makes her write a letter to her husband in England, confessing everything.
-She gives the letter to Serafin to post for her, and is about to fully give in to Arturo, when a local peasant, Carlos (Agostino Borgato), appears and accuses Arturo of seducing and impregnating his young daughter, who died during childbirth.
+She gives the letter to Serafin to post for her, and is about to fully give in to Arturo, when a local peasant, Carlos, appears and accuses Arturo of seducing and impregnating his young daughter, who died during childbirth.
 Furious, Carlos shoots and kills Arturo.
 Horrified at her almost tragic mistake, she realizes that she must intercept her confession before Maury has an opportunity to read it.
 Serafin claims that he has already written it, so Elsie determines to return to the English estate and intercept it there.

 Back in England, she waits day by day to head off the postman.
 Her furtive actions arouse the suspicions of Honora.
 When she discovers a news article regarding Arturo's death, those suspicions are heightened, believing that Elsie might have been the unnamed woman mentioned in that article.
 When Honora accuses Elsie of infidelity in front of Maury, he defends his wife, leading to Honora deciding to finally leave the estate.
 It is shortly after that Serafina arrives, threatening to reveal Elsie and Arturo's relationship to Maury, and claiming that he is carrying the confessional letter.
 Realizing that she loves her husband, she refuses to help in the plan to hurt him.
 When Serafin confronts Maury with the lurid details, he is disappointed, for Maury refuses to be outraged.
 Chastened, Serafin departs, and Maury accepts his wife back into his loving arms.